pjfl/p5-html-forms/README.md

 # Diagnostics

-Setting ["verbose" in HTML::Forms](https://metacpan.org/pod/HTML%3A%3AForms#verbose) to true will output diagnostic information to
+Setting [verbose](https://metacpan.org/pod/HTML%3A%3AForms#verbose) to true will output diagnostic information to `stderr`
-`stderr`

 # Dependencies